aredn/aredn/How to Use GitHub for AREDN.md

 	7. Resolve any conflicts that need to be merged if warned in the step above.
 	8. Final build and validation that your changes work on top of the latest changes from all of the AREDN contributors.
 5. `Commit` your changes to your local repository, then `Push` the changes to your own GitHub repository.
-	1. `git commit`
+	1. `git add [any-changed-files]` (stage changes for commit)
+	2. `git commit` (Be sure to commit your changes with a meaningful commit message.
+You can refer to the standards used by OpenWRT <https://openwrt.org/submitting-patches> for creating commit descriptions that are easy for others to understand.
+The key is a commit description that concisely communicates to others what is in the commit.)
-	2. `git push origin my-wiz-bang-feature-name`
+	3. `git push origin my-wiz-bang-feature-name`
-6. Create a `Pull Request` (PR) to the AREDN master repository by browsing to `github.com/myCall/aredn_ar71xx`, then select the my-wiz-bang-feature-name branch.
+6. Create a `Pull Request` (PR) to the AREDN master repository by browsing to `github.com/[myCall]/aredn_ar71xx`, then select the my-wiz-bang-feature-name branch.
 Click the `New Pull Request` button to generate your Pull Request.
 Others can now review your code, test it, and give feedback.
 If feedback is given and you need to make changes, go back to step 3.
 7. Once your changes have been accepted into the AREDN master repository, delete your branch:
 	1. On your local repository: `git branch -D my-wiz-bang-feature-name`
 	2. On your forked copy of your GitHub repository: `git push origin --delete my-wiz-bang-feature-name`